Costume Designers

 Dynastic & Period Costume Expertise

-Specialists in Chinese dynastic dress from Tang, Song, Ming, and Qing periods through Republic era and modern styles, with deep knowledge of regional costume variations and ceremonial dress.
+Our pros know Chinese dynastic dress from the Tang, Song, Ming, and Qing periods through the Republic era and modern styles, with deep grasp of regional costume shifts and ceremonial dress.

 On Location